gregfullard/100-days-of-code/log.md

 R2D36 #100DaysOfCode - Built and deployed REST API via AWS API Gateway.
 Currently just updating Boto3 scripts to fully bootstrap the entire @DevSkillDojo skills ontology platform.
 This includes DynamoDB, Various Lambda functions, ElasticSearch domain, SQS queues, REST APIs and the IAM configs holding them together.

 ### Day R2D37: 2020-11-05
 R2D37 #100DaysOfCode - After a week time spent on other I got back into the game with @devSkillDojo development.
-Fixed some shortcomings on the Boto3 script that provisions the search API on AWS API Gateway
+Fixed some shortcomings on the Boto3 script that provisions the search API on AWS API Gateway.
+Key lesson: Working with the API helps you understand AWS services a lot better than simply working in the console